ibm-cloud-docs/netezza/data_lakehouse/watsonx_datasql.md

 {:caption: .caption}
 {:note: .note}

-# Watsonx.data SQL commands
+# {{site.data.keyword.lakehouse_short}} SQL commands
 {: #sqlcommands_watsonx.data}

-With 11.2.2.9 release, the following SQL commands and functionalities are supported with watsonx.data.
+With 11.2.2.9 release, the following SQL commands and functionalities are supported with {{site.data.keyword.lakehouse_short}}.
 For more information, see:

 - [CREATE DATABASE](https://www.ibm.com/docs/en/netezza?topic=npsscr-create-database-2)
 - [CREATE EXTERNAL DATASOURCE](https://www.ibm.com/docs/en/netezza?topic=tables-create-external-datasource-command) **draft comment: no info provided in the box note.
 Doesn't look like to be supported in 11.2.2.9.
 TBD with Brajesh**